River Street Streetcar: Future expansion

-In the spring of 2009 it was hoped that the operating schedule would be expanded to six days a week and operating hours will be extended hours to 10:00 pm each evening.
-A second car for the current single-car service would have allowed for operation of a two-car train that would be bidirectional.
+In the spring of 2009 it was hoped that the operating schedule would be expanded to six days a week and operating hours will be extended hours to 10:00 pm each day.

-Later, the River Street Line may be extended to the city's Georgia State Railroad Museum and Visitor Center, provided that Martin Luther King Jr. Boulevard could have new streetcar tracks laid along it.
+The River Street Line may be extended to the city's Georgia State Railroad Museum and Visitor Center, provided that Martin Luther King Jr. Boulevard could have new streetcar tracks laid along it.
 Other new lines have been planned, which most likely will run on abandoned railroad tracks throughout the city, such as on Fahm Street.

-While the River Street Line's streetcar operated on a biodiesel-fueled internal combustion engine, future lines will probably be electrified by overhead wires.
-Either replica or vintage streetcars could be used for the future extensions.
-The restoration of Birney Safety Car #656, a single-truck streetcar, is another likelihood.

-With the demise of the River Street Line for unknown cause or reasons, future expansion at this time is highly unlikely.